arafat877/aenix/README.md

 If you are running Ubuntu 10.10 or later, these can all be installed by running

     sudo apt-get install build-essential nasm genisoimage bochs bochs-x

+    - This will resolve the problem of : (sys/types.h: No such file or directory) when compiling sudo apt install libc6-dev

 ## Building